 While it it's not impossible to find a good website in this price range, doing so takes some seriously adept maneuvering.
 There are veritable asteroids of compromise ahead: like user experience, technology, site size, custom photography, etc.

 And what happens when you do hit an asteroid?
 Your website will bear all the markings of its dwarf counterparts (cookie cutter template, low visual and technological sophistication), but carry a substantially larger price tag… and unfortunately, that price often won't cover the necessary upgrades to make the additional investment worthwhile.

 What that means for you: A mediocre site, low ROI, and (in all likelihood) the need to pay for a new website all over again two years from now.

 The best way to determine the right website investment for your business is to consider all competing factors – including site complexity, business goals, and (most importantly) customer value.

 At the end of the day, customer value should be a key consideration when quantifying the return on any investment.
 If your organization has an understanding of this metric, strategically investing in an asset like your website should be a no-brainer.

-For example: Whether I’m an in-house marketer or an outside consultant, I like to think of your website as your company’s only 24-hour salesperson.
+For example: I like to think of your website as your company’s only 24-hour salesperson.
 It answers questions, showcases your product or service offerings, and acts as a constant brand ambassador.
-Indeed, if the rise of Amazon has taught us anything, it’s that people make buying decisions through online research long before they contact a company about their products and services.
+Indeed, if the rise of Amazon has taught us anything, it's that people make buying decisions through online research long before they contact a company about their products and services.